racdale/oecs/README.md

 # rt_fractal.R

 Using data from Mahmoodi et al. (2023), a simple illustration of how thousands of reaction times have structure similar to fractal organization.
 The illustration is made by plotting successively "zoomed" segments of the reaction-time series.

+# social_graph.R

+Using a data sample from Stanford's SNAP project, a social graph is illustrated along with a degree distribution plot showing orderly log-log structure indicating approximate scale-free organization in degree.